-A common requirement in DSPs is the circular buffer.
-The circular buffer is directly implemented by the processors' DAGs, using the \(\text{(length) registers.
-First, you must declare the buffer as circular:} \)
+A common requirement in DSP is the circular buffer.
+This is directly implemented by the processors' data address generators (DAGs), using the L (length) registers.
+First, you must declare the buffer as circular:

 '''

-.VAR/CIRC coefficients[128]:
+.VAR/DM/CIRC coefficients[128];

 '''

 This identifies it to the linker for placement on the proper address boundary.
-Next, you must initialize the \bot register and, in the example below, the \bot register and \bot register:
+Next, you must initialize the L register, typically using the assemblers's % operator (or a constant) and, in the example below, the I register and M register: